 The focus of the program is to help you complete a comprehensive “rough draft” of your business plan in the form of a written workbook.
 Each session of class will help you learn business terminology and work toward putting your ideas on paper so that, by the end of class, you have made significant progress toward launching your business or writing a more comprehensive business plan.

-Location: Live Virtual portion & In-Person portion at Grainger Hall, UW-Madison*
+Location: Live Virtual portion & In-Person portion on UW-Madison’s Campus*

 * Please note that for this course, there are both live-virtual and in-person components; you must be able to attend both components to successfully complete the course.